chicio/ID3TagEditor/README.md

 **Framework**

 ID3TagEditor is available also as a framework.
 You can follow the standard procedure to install a custom cocoa touch framework
-(simply drag the RangeUISlider.xcodeproj inside your project and add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.
+(simply drag the ID3TagEditor.xcodeproj inside your project and add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.
 See the demo project for a complete example of the setup of the framework.

 **CocoaPods**